Cobrand/chatbix/README.md

 * color: a value of "#RRGGBB" is expected, but it is not checked.
 You could input "red", "blue" or whatever as well, but don't expect it to be parsed by other clients
 * channel: string, name of the channel this should be sent to
 * auth\_key: string, see the section Auth Key

+## Logging in

+`/api/login`

+Required values in the JSON body:

+* username: string
+* password: string

+your password is sha512'd before entering the DB, so you can either input a hashed password or the raw password.
+Default clients will sha512 the password before sending it via this request though, so take that into account if you want to be compatible with other clients.

+Returns `{"auth_key":AUTH_KEY}` on success

+The AUTH\_KEY will stay the same until the server is restarted (and thus the cache is discarded), or until you call `/api/logout`.
+This means that multiple clients can be connected with the same auth\_key.

+## Registering

+`/api/register`

+Required values in the JSON body:

+* username: string
+* password: string

+Returns `{"auth_key":AUTH_KEY}` on success

 ## License